BALaka-18/rake_new2/README.md

 ┐(︶▽︶)┌

 --> Psst!
 I tested it myself by writing my project abtract keywords using my library.
-The teacher hasn't thrown me out of her class yet, so yeah, this works. (ʘ ͜ʖ ʘ)
+The teacher has approved, so yeah, this works. (ʘ ͜ʖ ʘ)

 ![Demo](https://user-images.githubusercontent.com/49288068/88929310-97fc2400-d297-11ea-811a-79d986cdfee4.png)